-If you try this activity with your students, we’d love to see what you do.
-Share your journey via the #Inspired2Learn hashtag on your preferred social platform.
+Check out more Inspired2Learn activities like this one!
+If you try this activity with your student(s), we’d love to see what you do; share with the #Inspired2Learn hashtag on your preferred social platform!

 Discipline: These activities can be applied in any class or subject area.